DARIAN ABERNATHY

 Reason you chose SAHE: “I chose the SAHE program because I wanted a new experience in an area where I am passionate about the work.
 During our interview weekend, I was amazed by how great my potential cohort members were and was impressed by the space that the faculty were creating for us.
 I particularly fancied the programs focus on self-reflection as a means to better establish your studies and work.
 Also, you can’t knock how beautiful those foothills look sometimes, and being close to the mountains is a huge plus for me! :)”

-Undergraduate Institution: The University of Nebraska-Lincoln
+Undergraduate Institution: University of Tennessee, Knoxville

 Residential Student